SonyaMoisset/Pluralsight_Training/README.md

 - Webpack Fundamentals by Joe Eames
 - Introduction to npm as a Build Tool by Marcus Hammarberg
 - NPM Playbook by Joe Eames
+- Meet the Command Line by Dan Benjamin
 - Using The Chrome Developer Tools by John Sonmez
 - On Polyglot Programming by Rob Conery and Ted Neward
 - Troubleshooting Skills by Geoffrey Grosenbach